iboutsikas/iboutsikas.github.io/docs/6.2.0/print.md

     ~~~

 ### Restoring the comments
-Hydejack now supports comments on every page.
-However, you have to enable them per page by adding `comments: true` to the front matter (shold you have followed the [Disqus integration guide](https://disqus.com/admin/install/platforms/jekyll/), this should be familiar).
+The way comments are enabled has changed slightly.
+You now have to enable them per page by adding `comments: true` to the front matter (this is what the [Disqus integration guide](https://disqus.com/admin/install/platforms/jekyll/) suggests).

 As mentioned above, don't forget to rename `disqus` to `disqus_shortname` in `_config.yml`.